AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Server-Side_First_Steps/Client-Server_Overview/README.md

     - `POST` data: `POST` requests add new resources, the data for which is encoded within the request body.
     - Client-side cookies: Cookies contain session data about the client, including keys that the server can use to determine their login status and permissions/accesses to resources.

 Web servers wait for client request messages, process them when they arrive, and reply to the web browser with an HTTP Response message.
-The response contains an [HTTP Response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) indicating whether or not the request succeeded (e.g. `"200 OK"` for success, `"404 Not Found"` if the resource cannot be found, `"403 Forbidden"` if the user isn't authorized to see the resource, etc.) The body of a successful response to a `GET` request would contain the requested resource.
+The response contains an [HTTP Response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) indicating whether or not the request succeeded (e.g. `"200 OK"` for success, `"404 Not Found"` if the resource cannot be found, `"403 Forbidden"` if the user isn't authorized to see the resource, etc.).
+The body of a successful response to a `GET` request would contain the requested resource.

 When an HTML page is returned, it is rendered by the web browser.
 As part of processing the browser may discover links to other resources (e.g. an HTML page usually references JavaScript and CSS pages), and will send separate HTTP Requests to download these files.